Pioreactor/docs.pioreactor/user-guide/30-Advanced/02-networking/06-local-access-point.md

 ### I can't connect a worker to my local access point

  - confirm that you are using the right wifi name and password in the Imager (default `pioreactor` and `raspberry`), and the hostname is correct and unique.
- - The maximum number of access point clients (Pioreactors and computers) that can be connected to a local access point on a Pioreactor is ~4-8.
-See question below.

  ### I'm pretty sure I'm at the limit of ~4-8 clients on my access point - what can I do?